MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 - Transforming the elements in a range (`view::transform`).
 - Splitting a range (`view::split`).

 Range adapters can be chained together (composed).
-That's where the power and flexibility of ranges is most apparent.
-Composing range adapters allows you to overcome a core problem with the previous Standard Template Library (STL) algorithms, which is that they aren't easy to chain together.
+That's where the power and flexibility of ranges are most apparent.
+Composing range adapters allows you to overcome a core problem with the previous Standard Template Library (STL) algorithms: that they aren't easy to chain together.

 The following range adapters are available in the `std::views` namespace.
-The `std::views`namespace is a convenience alias for `std::ranges::views`.
+The `std::views` namespace is a convenience alias for `std::ranges::views`.

 | **Range adapter** | **Description** |
 |--|--|